-Begin by gathering all of the ingredients for the rub into a bowl: brown sugar, fresh chopped rosemary, kosher salt, ground cayenne pepper, ground white pepper and ground cumin.
+Begin by gathering all of the ingredients for the rub into a small bowl: brown sugar, fresh chopped rosemary, kosher salt, ground cayenne pepper, ground white pepper and ground cumin.
 Mix them together, making sure everything is blended in well.
 Set this aside.

 Step 2 Preparing the Lamb for the Rub

 In order to get the lamb shoulder ready for the rub, you will need to remove some of the excess fat from your piece of meat.
 Make sure to leave approximately a quarter inch of the fat because it will melt into the meat, adding flavor and moisture to the lamb.

 Step 3 Applying the Dry Rub to the Lamb

 Set the lamb on a platter or a baking sheet and begin to rub the seasonings over the entire piece of meat.
 Once you have rubbed it in, then press down, adding any remaining rub ingredients to the top and sides of the meat.
 Allow the seasoned lamb to rest for 30 minutes.
 The rub will begin to dissolve into the skin, sticking better as it mixes with the moisture on the lamb.
 It also helps in creating a crust during the cooking time.